 Cincy Fringe was launched in 2003 by Jason Bruffy and Jeff Syroney as a way to help broaden and strengthen Cincinnati’s burgeoning arts scene.
 What began as a component of Cincinnati Shakespeare Company’s Studio Series eventually became a Know Theatre of Cincinnati production, as it continues to be, when Jason become the Artistic Director here.

 In 2007, Eric Vosmeier took the reins and helped Cincy Fringe grow to new heights, creating an atmosphere at Fringe that was Kinda weird.
 Like you.
 With an eye towards maintaining a low cost of participation, and assisted by new programming like FringeNext and FringeDevelopment, Cincy Fringe began a more “artist centric,” which has helped turn us into a favorite stop on the Fringe circuit for many nationally and internationally touring artists.
 It’s also helped us fortify the most unique opportunity for local Cincinnati artists to independently produce their own works.

 In 2014, Eric stepped down as Producing Artistic Director of Know Theatre, leaving Cincy Fringe in the hands of Fringe Producer Chris Wesselman, Andrew Hungerford (Know’s Producing Artistic Director) and Tamara Winters (Know’s Associate Artistic Director), along with the remaining staff members.
-With an eye towards the future, the new team is thrilled with the opportunity to continue building upon Cincy Fringe’s legacy, including expanded year-round programming with our Fringe Encore and Fringe Extra Series.
+With an eye towards the future, our current team has expanded and adapted what it means to Fringe (including through 18 months of a global pandemic!).
 While the details continue to evolve, the heart of the Festival will never change; this is a place for artists to do the theatre they want to do and that Cincinnati audiences can’t find anywhere else.

 What is FringeNext?